deephacks/confit/readme.md

 ```

 AdminContext will do referential checks to make sure that instances exist, or throw an exception otherwise.
-An exception will also be thrown if trying to delete instances  referenced by other instances.
+The same is true when trying to delete instances already referenced by others.

 ```java
     a.setListReferences(four);